 How prosaic.

 "Keel, get Yoshida on the phone," Holst ordered, and one of the hunters scrambled to obey.
 Redflare noticed that his captors had done some decorating of their own after all; a visiphone unit had been wired into the hardline exposed by a cut-away section of a wall conduit.
 It was a cute trick, confusing possible traces because the physical location of the call didn't agree with the signal being sent by the phone itself.
-It was enough to but a few extra minutes' security against a standard trace, though a gridrider would see through it quickly enough.
+It was enough to buy a few extra minutes' security against a standard trace, though a gridrider would see through it quickly enough.
 Depending on the skill of their electronics expert, other defenses might also have been added.

 The thought gave Redflare an idea.
 He wasn't sure if he'd been searched, and quick pressure with his hands told him that if he had, it hadn't been well enough.
 Luckily, although Vick was still watching him, Redflare's hands had been tied behind his back, out of sight.